Some parts of this page may be machine-translated.

 be sure to remove and clean the filter panel first.

-Here are the results of modifying this Japanese text at the three levels mentioned above.
+Here are the results of the modifications made to this Japanese text at the three levels mentioned above.

-To maintain cleanliness and prevent dust from accumulating, when removing the cover,
+To maintain cleanliness and prevent dust accumulation, when removing the cover,

-be sure to remove the filter panel first and clean it.
+it is essential to first remove the filter panel and clean it.

 [Minimum Edit]